General Billing Questions

 In another example, x-rays may have been evaluated by a physician that you never personally met; her/his name will appear for those services.

-UWP Physicians provide services primarily in facilities owned and operated by its Harborview Medical Center (HMC), UW Medical Center (UWMC), , UW Neighborhood Clinics and Seattle Cancer Care Alliance (SCCA).
+A. UWP Physicians provide services primarily in facilities owned and operated by its Harborview Medical Center (HMC), UW Medical Center (UWMC), UW Neighborhood Clinics and Seattle Cancer Care Alliance (SCCA).

 What this means for you is:

-If you receive your care at a UW Medicine Neighborhood Clinic, you will receive only one bill.
-This is because, unlike the hospital-based and SCCA clinics, UW Medicine Neighborhood Clinics own and operate their clinics.
-Therefore, the fees charged on the single bill you receive reflect both physician and non-physician expenses associated with your care.
+If you receive your care at a UW Medicine Neighborhood Clinic, you will receive either one or two bills. : from the doctor or other professional services provider and from UW Laboratory Medicine.
+You will not receive a bill for facility fees because, unlike the hospital-based and SCCA clinics, UW Medicine Neighborhood Clinics own and operate their clinics.

 UW Physicians are also increasingly seeing patients at clinics located on the Northwest Hospital or Valley Medical Center campuses.
-In general, these clinics are like the UW Neighborhood Clinics, in that a single bill includes both the physician and non-physician expenses.
+In general, the Northwest Hospital clinics are like the UW Neighborhood Clinics, as described above.
 There are, however, a few exceptions, as UWMC and SCCA operate clinics at the Northwest Hospital location.
-For these clinics, two bills are generated.
+Valley Medical Center also operates some clinics that are hospital-based.
+For these clinics, you will receive a bill for facility fees.

-– The hospital will bill you for the services related to the operating room, nursing care, pre and post operative room, medications, etc. UWP will bill you for the services provided by your surgeon, anesthesiologist, and any other physician involved in your care.
+Ambulatory Surgery – The hospital will bill you for the services related to the operating room, nursing care, pre- and post-operative room, medications, etc. UWP will bill you for the services provided by your surgeon, anesthesiologist, and any other physician involved in your care.

 UWP is committed to working with you to resolve your account balances.
 If you feel you are unable to pay in full, please call Customer Service to speak with someone about options for resolving your account.